AmadeusITGroup/Trax/README.md

 ls.tasks.name = "todo - important";
 ```

+Note: a more complete example based on the TodoMVC application is available [here][TodoMVC]

 ## Benefits
 - extremely simple - actually almost transparent compared to other solutions
 - typescript support (type validation & IDE auto-completion)